Privacy choices

 Can I copy the adjusted color values?

 Yes.
-The tool exports the Cooler, Base, Adjusted, and Warmer HEX values in a copy-ready format.
+The tool exports the Cooler, Base, Adjusted, and Warmer values as CSS and offers HEX or eight-digit HEX copies so alpha is retained.